Eldelshell/amforeas/jongo-as/README.md

-# jongo-as
+# amforeas-as

-Jongo implementation for Application Servers.
+Amforeas implementation for Application Servers.
 Generates a WAR that should work in any application server.

 Tested in: